JigneshRaval/simple-blog/src/pages/javascript/get-closest-element.md

     };

-If there’s a matching element, our helper function will return it.
+If there's a matching element, our helper function will return it.
 If it makes it through the whole loop without a match, it returns `null`.

 Browser compatibility [#](#browser-compatibility)
 -------------------------------------------------

-There’s one last thing we need to do, though.
+There's one last thing we need to do, though.
 Many browsers implemented `.matches()` with proprietary prefixes.
-Others didn’t implement it but support `querySelectorAll`.
+Others didn't implement it but support `querySelectorAll`.
 In both cases, a lightweight polyfill bolts in `.matches()` support.

     var getClosest = function (elem, selector) {